publiclab/Leaflet.DistortableImage/README.md

 This option sets the image's initial editing mode, meaning the corresponding editing tool will always appear first when you interact with the image.

-values available to pass to `mode` are:
+Values available to pass to `mode` are:
 - "distort" (the default)
 - "lock"
 - "rotate"